cogentic-ai/core/README.md

 - Unit tests (`Agent.test.ts`): Mock the OpenAI API to test core functionality
 - Integration tests (`Agent.integration.test.ts`): Test with the real OpenAI API

 Integration tests will be skipped if no API key is provided.
+When running integration tests, you may want to increase the timeout using the `--timeout` flag since they make real API calls.

 ### Error Handling